HACKER-ZIYAD/Automate-Petesting-MCP/README.md

 Find all subdomains of target.com using subfinder and amass
 ```

-**Web Recon**
+**Web Fingerprinting + WAF Detection**
 ```
-Fingerprint the technology stack on http://10.10.10.5 using whatweb and check if there is a WAF
+Fingerprint the tech stack on http://10.10.10.5 with whatweb and check for a WAF with wafw00f
 ```

 **Directory Brute-Force**